MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-china.md

 The Tenant Administrator role for Intune operated by 21Vianet can request data for data subjects in the following ways:

 - Using the Azure Active Directory Admin Center, a Tenant Administrator can permanently delete a data subject from Azure Active Directory and related services.
+For more information, see [Azure Data Subject Requests - Delete](https://docs.microsoft.com/microsoft-365/compliance/gdpr-dsr-azure?view=o365-worldwide#step-5-delete)
 - System-generated logs for Microsoft services operated by 21Vianet can be exported by Tenant Administrators using the Data Log Export.
+For more information, see [Azure Data Subject Requests - Export](https://docs.microsoft.com/microsoft-365/compliance/gdpr-dsr-azure?view=o365-worldwide#step-6-export).

 ## Next steps